Educational Resources

 Interpreting Coral Reef Ecology In A New Way

 In this episode of The Dive Locker Podcast, host Tec Clark talks with Dr. Alex Brylske about how dive professionals can interpret coral reef ecology more effectively for their students and customers, without needing a marine biology degree.
-They highlight Brylske’s new program, Coral Reef Ecology for Divers, as a practical way for pros to deepen their understanding of coral reefs so they can better “manage their inventory” of underwater life and get divers excited about more than just the big animals.
-The discussion contrasts simple “education” with true interpretation of the underwater world, and situates this within Brylske’s long background in dive education, including his work with PADI, Dive Training Magazine, and his current role at Ocean Education International, which focuses on sustainable dive tourism.
+They highlight Brylske’s program, Coral Reef Ecology for Divers, as a practical way for pros to deepen their understanding of coral reefs so they can better “manage their inventory” of underwater life and get divers excited about more than just the big animals.
+The discussion contrasts simple “education” with true interpretation of the underwater world.
+It situates this within Brylske’s long background in diver education, including his work with PADI, Dive Training Magazine, and his current role at Ocean Education International, which focuses on sustainable dive tourism.

 Link